natashagils/Updated-Portfolio-1/README.md

 **Synopsis**

 This is a simple minimilistic portfolio website created using HTML 5 and Bootstrap 4.0 components.
-The portfolio has three pages:
+The portfolio has two pages:

 * **Home page** with a two column layout and a CTA for access to the portfolio itself.
 Page is index.html
 * **Portfolio page**, with a Jumbotron and a 2x3 grid with thumbnails of images.
 Each thumbnail redirects to a deployed version of the app.
-* **Contact page**, with a simple contact form allowing people to contact me.
+//Contact page removed in version 2

 All pages are fully responsive, have a simple nav-bar and a sticky footer (Portfolio and Contact page have a footer with social links, email address and an address).